komaxx/pet-a-mac/README.md

 ## But I don't have a Touch Bar :'(
 Then this is probably not for you, unfortunately :/ You can use XCode to fake a TouchBar and then use your trackpad or mouse to pet - but it won't be the same.

+## That code looks like sh*t
+Yes, it does.
+This is a fun little toy, all good software engineering practices were ignored.
+With a vengence.

+## License?
+Nah.